 • Cardiac arrhythmia (irregular heart rate)

-How is GDV diagnosed in dogs?
+How is GDV diagnosed?

 GDV in dogs